More with Less -- Bethel Allocation and Precision-Preserving Sample Size Reduction via Hierarchical Bayes Modelling: Stage 2 --- Hierarchical Bayes Sample Reduction

-Gates~3 and~4 ensure that the HB model does not merely compress posterior uncertainty artificially --- the posterior means must also be sufficiently close to the truth.
-In a simulation context, the population truth is available, so these gates can be evaluated directly.
-In a real-survey context, the tolerances would be set by the NSO based on fitness-for-purpose criteria, and the previous survey cycle's direct domain estimates would serve as a proxy for the truth in Gate~3 and~4 evaluations.
+Gates~3 and~4 ensure that the HB model does not merely compress posterior uncertainty artificially: the posterior means must also be close enough to truth to be fit for purpose.
+The tolerances for Gates~3 and~4 are set at 5\% for national relative bias and 25\% for worst-domain ARE in the simulation context, consistent with thresholds that NSOs commonly apply when assessing fitness-for-purpose of domain estimates.
+In a real-survey application, the NSO would substitute direct estimates from the previous survey cycle as the proxy for truth, and would set tolerances consistent with its own publication standards.